How to test a business idea (before you quit your day job)

 If you only talk to a couple of people, that’s not enough data sources to inform your launch order.
 Without thoroughly completing the steps above, you can’t assume that your product is either a success or a failure.
 At that point, any money you spend on marketing won’t necessarily be put to good use.

 How you market your new service will depend on your industry or target market.
-However, we have put together a list of our top ways to get your first 10 paying customers.
+However, we have compiled a list of our top ways to get your first 10 paying customers.

 Keep close tabs on what marketing strategies are working and which don’t provide much return.
 Ultimately, just like your business idea, your marketing strategy is an iterative process of build, measure, learn, repeat.